top of page

 The road of a whitebelt

 I'm not going to sugarcoat this, starting out is going to feel difficult at first.
 You know little to no technique and rolling feels impossible.
 Maybe before starting you've watched some YouTube videos to get an idea but it won't mean anything without muscle memory training.
 I remember watching a YouTube video on a Kimura then going to apply it on an actual person and being like.. uhh.. wait what.
-It's a whole nother ball game.
+It's a whole 'nother ball game.
 You have to understand EVERYONE started there, even the instructor at your gym.
 Trust me, everyone remembers their first days on the mats.
 The beginning stages of your Jiu Jitsu training is going to consist of you fighting to survive.
 Don't expect to walk in a prodigy and submit people left and right without the training, it simply doesn't happen like that.
 Jiu Jitsu is one of the few martial arts where time on the mat really is everything when it comes to skill level.
 There's no getting lucky, there's no faking it.
 Little victories will come in surviving and escaping dangerous situations.
-You might get smashed for months but guess what.
+You might be on the losing end of sparring for months but guess what.
 Eventually a new student is going to walk through the doors and stand exactly where you stood and go through everything you went through.
 Then it will be their turn to fight and survive the arsenal of techniques you've acquired since the day you first walked through that door.
 Not only will you get to practice your offense, but you'll get to play your role in guiding them through their transition just as someone had done for you.

 Summary